 Deployment

-Perfect for trying things out or individual use.
+Start here to try things out or for individual use.
+Two commands:

 curl -O https://raw.githubusercontent.com/dokimos-dev/dokimos/master/docker-compose.yml